Last Updated on February 8, 2023 by Matt

 Basic tips to prevent flat tires

-Regularly inspect your tires for damage.
-Remove and clean any debris or junk stuck in or around the wheels.
+Regularly check your tires for damage and clean any debris around the wheels.

-Before every ride, an old-school kick in the tire will suffice.
-I recommend measuring the tire air pressure and making sure it’s sufficiently inflated at least once a week.
+Before each ride, give your tire a kick for a quick check.
+I recommend measuring the tire pressure and ensuring it’s properly inflated at least once a week.

-- Avoid riding in wet weather – debris sticks to wheels easier in wet conditions, and water moves smaller particles inside the wheel, between the tire and the tube.
+To extend your tire’s life, avoid riding in wet conditions – debris sticks to wheels more easily when it’s wet, and water can introduce smaller particles between the tire and tube.

 Advanced tips to prevent flat tires

-But if you’ve already had a flat, they are very easy to apply.
+However, if you’ve had a flat before, they are easy to apply.

 You can find the best anti-puncture tape, Mr. Tuffy on Amazon.